Read. Watch. Discuss.

 After stumbling into the spotlight, Willis finds himself launched into a wider world than he’s ever known, discovering not only the secret history of Chinatown, but the buried legacy of his own family.
 Infinitely inventive and deeply personal, exploring the themes of pop culture, assimilation, and immigration—Interior Chinatown is Charles Yu’s most moving, daring, and masterful novel yet." - https://www.penguinrandomhouse.com/books/216162/interior-chinatown-by-charles-yu/

 Please read the book on your own and then attend the Author Talk:

-Author Charles Yu is speaking as part of the Pittsburgh Arts & Lectures Ten Evenings series.
-A recording of his talk will be available online October 18-25.
-The Center for Excellence in Diversity and Student Inclusion is sponsoring tickets to watch the recording.
-Please click here to register and the login information will be e-mailed to you.
+Author Charles Yu spoke as part of the Pittsburgh Arts & Lectures Ten Evenings series.
+A recording of his talk was available online October 18-25.
+The Center for Excellence in Diversity and Student Inclusion sponsored tickets to watch the recording.

 After watching the Author Talk, join the discussion: